ethannicholas/Frost/docs/nonNullability.md

 Non-nullability
 ===============

-[Types](types.md) are non-nullable by default, meaning that [`null`](null.md) is a not a legal value for types by default.
+[Types](types.md) are non-nullable by default, meaning that [`null`](null.md) is a not normally a legal value for types.
 The following code therefore will not compile:

     def s:String := null -- won't compile, as null is not a String